Skip to content

 Pressure-Test Your Plans – It’s Not Criticism, It’s Preparation

-Resilient goals are like earthquake-proof bridges.
-You don’t cross your fingers hoping the ground won’t shake.
-You fortify the structure for when it does.
+Think of resilient goals like earthquake-resistant bridges.
+You don’t rely on luck hoping the ground won’t shake.
+You prepare the structure to endure when it does.

 Ask yourself:

-• Can this dream adapt if conditions change?
+• Can my plan adapt if circumstances shift?

-• Do I have backups, buffers, and flexibility built in?
+• Have I built backups, buffers, and flexibility into it?

 Honesty Trumps Blind Optimism

-• What are you pretending not to see?
+• What are you choosing not to see?

-• What would you do differently if you expected hurdles?
+• What would you do differently if setbacks were inevitable?

 Models for the Unpredictable World*